Sumanth181099/Maze-Solving-Robot/README.md

 # Maze-Solving-Robot
-These codes are some of the codes we developed to solve the given tasks in the Eyantra Competition which is sponsored by MHRD and conducted by IIT BOMBAY.
+These codes are some of the codes we developed to solve the given tasks a competition which was sponsored by MHRD and conducted by IIT BOMBAY.